 Having this top-down support can also help to spread word about digital fundraising which is important for the ‘viral’ aspect of this work.
 If all departments are chattering about current initiatives and thinking about how they can spread the word to different audiences that the connect with, then the chances are greater for meeting that funding goal!

-While we’ve highlighted the merits of digital fundraising within this article, it certainly doesn’t mean that the days of dropping fivers (maybe even a tenner if you feel extra-incentivized after reading) are gone.
-As museums begin to open up all over the world, it’s essential to build upon the successes of digital engagement in 2020 and find a blended approach to fundraising that works with the rhythm of your museum whilst also making supporters feel galvanized and empowered.
+While we’ve highlighted the merits of digital fundraising within this article, it certainly doesn’t mean that the days of dropping money into donation boxes are gone.
+But it’s essential to learn from digital engagement success and find a blended approach to fundraising that works with the rhythm of your museum whilst also making supporters feel galvanized and empowered.

 If you take one thing away from this article, let it be this…Rather than think about what you can do with digital, think about what digital can do for you.
-Work smarter, not harder as museums are more “up against it” than ever after the navigating the tumultuous terrain of 2020.
-Watch this space for several more articles on unlocking the power of online giving through digital fundraising innovations and tricks of the trade.
+Work smarter, not harder as museums are more “up against it” than ever after the navigating the tumultuous terrain of recent years.